ll000ll/command-line-portfolio-mgr/README.md

   Note: the query takes 30-45 seconds to complete for the test set of 30M records in the csv file
 - version: 0.1.2 - we now support query by token only
 - version: 0.1.3 - we now support query by date only
+- version: 0.1.4 - we now support query with no args provided